LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 ```

-**WASI interface requirements**
+**WASI interface**

-Polkadot is non-browser environment, but it is not an OS and doesn't seeks to provide a system-level API comparable to an OS like files, networking, or a major part of other things provided by WASI.
+Polkadot is a non-browser environment, but it is not an OS.
+It doesn't seeks to provide a system-level API comparable to an OS like files, networking, or any other major part of the things provided by WASI.

+**SCALE codec**

+Runtime data, coming in the form of byte code, needs to be as light as possible.
+The SCALE codec provides the capability of efficiently encoding and decoding it, since being built for LE architectures, which is compatible with Wasm environments.

+**Runtime calls**

+Each function call into the Runtime is done with fresh allocated memory (via the shared allocator), either for sharing input data or results.
+Arguments are SCALE encoded into a byte array and copied into that section of the Wasm shared memory.
+Allocations do not persist between calls.
+The Runtime uses the same Host provided allocator for all heap allocations, so the Host is in charge of the Wasm heap memory management.
+Data passing the Runtime API is always SCALE encoded, Host API call on the other hand try to avoid all encoding.

+**Exported globals**

+The Runtime is expected to export `__heap_base` global indicating the beginning of the heap.
+It is used by the Host allocator to prevent memory allocations below that address and avoid clashes with the stack and data sections.

 **Imported or exported memory**

-Working with declared exported memory is almost certainly still supported, but does not matter too much.
-In fact, this is how it worked in the beginning and importing memory.
-Imported memory works a little bit better than exported memory since it avoids some edge cases, although it also has some downsides.
+Imported memory works a little bit better than exported memory since it avoids some edge cases, although it also has some downsides, but it does not matter too much.
+Working with exported memory is almost certainly still supported.
+In fact, this is how it worked in the beginning.
+However the current spec describes that memory should be made available to the Polkadot Runtime for import under the symbol name `memory`.

-**Exported globals**

-The beginning of this heap is marked by the `__heap_base` symbol exported by the Wasm module.
-No memory should be allocated below that address, to avoid clashes with the stack and data section.

-**SCALE codec**

-Runtimes only understand byte code and SCALE helps applications efficiently decode and encode data for them.
-Runtime data needs to be as light as possible, a capability that SCALE provides.
-And its performance is owed to it being built for LE architectures, which is compatible with Wasm environments.

-**Runtime function calls**

-Each call into the runtime is done with fresh memory, allocated via the host allocator, allocations do not persist between calls.
-The runtime uses the same host provided allocator for all allocations, so the host is in charge of that.
-Data passing the Runtime API are always scale encoded.
-Host API call on the other hand try to avoid all encoding.

 **External memory management**

-The design in which allocation functions are on the host side is dictated by the fact that some of the host functions might return buffers of data of unknown size.
-That means that the wasm code cannot efficiently provide buffers upfront.
-For example, let's examine the host function that returns a given storage value.
-The storage value's size is not known upfront in the general case, so the wasm caller cannot pre-allocate the buffer upfront.
-A potential solution is to first call the host function without a buffer, which will return the value's size, and then do the second call passing a buffer of the required size.
-For some host functions, caches could be put in place for mitigation, some other functions cannot be implemented in the such model at all.
-To solve this problem, it was chosen to place the allocator on the host side.
+The design in which allocation functions are on the Host side is dictated by the fact that some of the Host functions might return buffers of data of unknown size.
+That means that the Wasm code cannot efficiently provide buffers upfront.
+For example, let's examine the Host function that returns a given storage value.
+The storage value's size is not known upfront in the general case, so the Wasm caller cannot pre-allocate the buffer upfront.
+A potential solution is to first call the Host function without a buffer, which will return the value's size, and then do the second call passing a buffer of the required size.
+For some Host functions, caches could be put in place for mitigation, some other functions cannot be implemented in the such model at all.
+To solve this problem, it was chosen to place the allocator on the Host side.

 Note, however, that this is not the only possible solution.
-For instance, there is an ongoing discussion about moving the allocator into the wasm: [1](https://github.com/paritytech/substrate/issues/11883)
+For instance, there is an ongoing discussion about moving the allocator into the Wasm: [1](https://github.com/paritytech/substrate/issues/11883)

 Notably, the allocator maintains some of its data structures inside the linear memory and some other structures outside.

-Before each function call to the Runtime, some memory space is reserved via the allocator, either for sahring input data or results.
-After the call that space is reclaimed via the allocator.

-**Language with an automatic memory management**

-Theoretically, it might be possible, but the support would be limited, performance might be unsatisfactory and the toolchain would need to polyfill the GC.
-To support an automatic memory management, the [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy.
-But the Wasm runtime supports only WebAssembly MVP currently, also the GC proposal is under development and it is not yet clear if Polkadot will be able to leverage the GC proposal.
-Potential problems include determinism (is there anything in GC that causes ND?
-Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).

 **Support of concurrency**

-The runtime executes in serial, the parallelism is accomplished through a network of parallel running chains (Parachains).
+The Runtime executes in serial, the parallelism is accomplished through a network of parallel running chains (Parachains).
 It is primarily because creating a semantic for deterministic parallel executing is really difficult in general.

 ## WebAssembly MVP features, limitations and future proposals